Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### TopicList
 GO to IOX: 3rd level of an IoxFromGo message.
-This is a response to the Subscribed-list-request message.
+This is a response to the Subscribed list request message.
 This structure provides the list of all the subscribed topics.